thin-edge/thin-edge.io_examples/StreamingAnalytics/README.md

 the service again to load the new configuration.

 ## Testing a Project
-To publish messages to MQTT, thin-edge.io has a [built in command](https://github.com/thin-edge/thin-edge.io/blob/main/docs/src/howto-guides/005_pub_sub.md).
+To publish messages to MQTT, thin-edge.io has a [built-in command](https://github.com/thin-edge/thin-edge.io/blob/main/docs/src/howto-guides/005_pub_sub.md).
-You can publish/subscribe to any MQTT topic using this command not just thin-edge.io specific ones.
+You can publish/subscribe to any MQTT topic using this command, not just thin-edge.io specific ones.
 The messages should be valid [Thin Edge JSON](https://github.com/thin-edge/thin-edge.io/blob/main/docs/src/architecture/thin-edge-json.md) format.

-To test the quick-start example, first open a terminal to subscribe to the `tedge/measurements`
+To test the quick start example, first open a terminal to subscribe to the `tedge/measurements`
 topic:

 ```